 Tips for people and startups involved in e-commerce in Malaysia

 For the people engaged in growing their e-commerce activities in Malaysia, Hans-Pieter Ressel shares more details on Lazada’s growth and how to develop an online shopping startup in the country.
-He stresses the shifts in demand and necessary agility required to seize these changes, as well the passion and hard work needed to stay in the game.
+He stresses the shifts in demand and the necessary agility required to seize these changes, as well as the passion and hard work needed to stay in the game.

-Ressel underlines that Lazada is the fastest growing company in the fastest growing industry, in the fastest growing region in the world.
+Ressel underlines that Lazada is the fastest-growing company in the fastest growing industry, in the fastest-growing region in the world.
 E-commerce nevertheless remains a business, and like any business, it is based upon the strong relationships in the team.

 Videos by The Edge TV from November 2016 and Entrepreneurs Insights from September 2016